File: the evolution of the fashion and luxury sector

 First of all, I would like to give you my definition of this overused term.
 It is subjective, but it is ultimately almost impossible to establish an objective definition.
 In my opinion, luxury combines three essential elements:

-• Technique : luxury always expresses mastery, very advanced know-how AND a story.
-Depending on the country, local know-how can also influence the work of a creator.
+• Technique : luxury always expresses mastery, very specific know-how AND a history.
+Depending on the country, local know-how can also influence a designer's work.
 Luxury is also a powerful vector of innovation: perfecting or inventing methods is often the business of large houses in order to stand out.
-We can think of Chanel and its unique construction of jackets, Versace and the work of metal mesh, Hermès and its saddle stitch transposed into leather goods...
-And since we are talking about luxury, manufacturing in the country which saw the birth of know-how and carried it out seems essential to me.
+We can think of Chanel and its unique jacket construction, Versace and its work with metal mesh, Hermès and its saddle stitch transposed to leather goods...
+And since we are talking about luxury, manufacturing in the country where the know-how was born and has perpetuated it seems essential to me.

-Bespoke, the ultimate luxury of men's costume, is the result of techniques developed over the centuries, particularly in England and Italy.
+Bespoke, the ultimate luxury of men's suits, is the result of techniques developed over the centuries, particularly in England and Italy.

-• Beauty : the term can make you smile, yet the search for beauty seems to me to be the most powerful engine of luxury.
-Whether through an experience (tasting, stay in an exceptional hotel) or in the style of a piece of clothing, the aesthetic dimension is absolutely crucial.
+• Beauty : the term may make you smile, but the search for beauty seems to me to be the most powerful driving force behind luxury.
+Whether through an experience (tasting, a stay in an exceptional hotel) or in the style of a garment, the aesthetic dimension is absolutely crucial.
 Some luxury brands start from a strong artistic proposition, but others like Loro Piana affirm a constant search for simplicity.

 versace haute couture workshop

-Versace assumes an aesthetic that is both sexy and technically virtuoso, unique in the fashion landscape.
+Versace adopts an aesthetic that is both sexy and technically virtuoso, unique in the fashion landscape.

 • Rarity/nobility : luxury is defined by contrast with what is banal/common.
-I tend to place the cursor quite high on this point: a wool coat, even perfectly cut and manufactured, is in my opinion a high-end product.
-Conversely, a double-faced cashmere coat with silk sleeve lining is a luxurious item.
-The exceptional aspect of luxury is therefore closely linked to this notion of rarity of know-how (embroidery, tailoring, cuts, etc.) and materials (vicuna, crocodile, lotus fiber, etc.).
+I tend to place the cursor quite high on this point: a wool coat, even if perfectly cut and made, is in my opinion a high-end product.
+Conversely, a double-sided cashmere coat with silk sleeve lining is a luxury item.
+The exceptional aspect of luxury is therefore very linked to this notion of rarity of know-how (embroidery, tailoring, cuts, etc.) and materials (vicuna, crocodile, lotus fiber, etc.).

 lotus flower loro piana

-The “researchers” from Loro Piana met women on the banks of a Burmese lake with unique know-how in the world: that of making fabric from lotus fiber. €5,000 per meter for an absolutely exceptional material.
+The "researchers" of the Loro Piana house met women on the banks of a Burmese lake with a know-how that is unique in the world: that of making fabric from lotus fiber. €5,000 per meter for an absolutely exceptional material.

-To quote Kapféré, price does not make luxury : it is not because we put an exorbitant price on a product that it is luxurious, it is because the product itself is luxurious that the we almost “have” to sell it dearly.
+To quote Kapférer, price does not make luxury : it is not because we put an exorbitant price on a product that it is luxurious, it is because the product itself is luxurious that we almost "have" to sell it dearly.

-Today, the term “luxury” is used everywhere: everyone wants to be one.
-On the one hand, there are these brands which have never been luxurious but brazenly claim to be luxurious: the Americans are very good at that, with Coach, Michael Kors, Alexander Wang...
-European labels are also creating special items for the USA where logos on coated canvas replace noble and sober leathers.
+Today, the term "luxury" is used in all sauces: everyone wants to be part of it.
+On the one hand, there are these brands that have never been luxurious but shamelessly claim to be: the Americans are very good at that, with Coach, Michael Kors, Alexander Wang...
+European labels also create special items for the USA where logos on coated canvases replace noble and sober leathers.

 luxury fast fashion

-The MA-GNI-FIQUE monogrammed and plastic-coated canvas by Coach, and the SU-PERBE plastic-style leather by Michael Kors.
-Because it's sold very expensively on 5th Avenue in a wonderful boutique, it's supposed to be luxury.
+The BEAUTIFUL monogrammed plastic-coated canvas by Coach, and the SU-PERB plastic-like leather by Michael Kors.
+Because it's sold for a lot of money on 5th Avenue in a beautiful boutique, it's supposed to be luxury.

-On the other side, there are these brands which surf on their glorious past to deceive the consumer and sell them a false luxury : it is packaged like luxury, expensive like luxury, shiny like luxury but manufactured in an industrial way as a mass product.
-The “magic” is maintained by communication, the objective being to create around an ordinary product (a trench coat made in China, for example) a universe hammering out the codes of the sector (packaging, boutiques, etc.).
+On the other hand, there are brands that surf on their glorious past to deceive the consumer and sell them a false luxury : it is packaged like luxury, expensive like luxury, shiny like luxury but manufactured industrially like a mass product.
+The "magic" is maintained by communication, the objective being to create around a banal product (a trench coat made in China, for example) a universe hammering the codes of the sector (packaging, boutiques, etc.).

 luxury poor quality

-A cotton blazer with very coarse armholes, sold for €900.
-White cotton pants with transparent pockets, sold for €400.
-This, gentlemen, is nonsense: Lanvin and Dsquared claim a "style effect" to justify cheap and approximate manufacturing... expensive as luxury, however.
+A cotton blazer with very rough armholes, sold for €900.
+White cotton trousers with pockets that can be seen through, sold for €400.
+This, gentlemen, is a complete sham: Lanvin and Dsquared are using a "styling effect" as an excuse to justify cheap and approximate manufacturing... expensive as luxury, however.

-Goodbye noble materials, impeccable cuts and legendary solidity!
+Farewell to noble materials, impeccable cuts and legendary solidity!
 Givenchy, Prada, Lanvin, Armani, Louis Vuitton...
-They all seem today much more professional in merchandising than in the manufacturing of noble products: they maintain a very limited range of "real" luxury but make their money on the articles monogrammed.
+All of them seem today much more professional in merchandising than in the manufacture of noble products: they keep a very limited range of "real" luxury but make their money on monogrammed items.

-Obviously, this trend should not lead us to believe that there are no longer any Houses attached to true luxury: there are still some very beautiful ones!
+Obviously, this trend should not suggest that there are no longer any Houses committed to true luxury: there are still some very beautiful ones!

 JJ Martin, a Milanese journalist, however, sums up the overall state of the sector well:

-Today, there is no longer any difference in how to sell a bag or toothpaste.
+Today, there is no difference in the way you sell a bag or toothpaste.

-While the relationships are reversed (luxury “copies” the fast fashion model), the “magic” of brands disappears.
-The great creators leave the great Houses one after the other, drained by the imposed pace of “creation”.
-Some labels are seeing their figures collapse, their products no longer make people dream.
-The customer, much less loyal than before, moves from one brand to another according to the ephemeral hype of each.
+As the ratios are reversed (luxury "copies" the fast fashion model), the "magic" of brands disappears.
+The great designers leave the big Houses one after the other, emptied by the imposed pace of "creation".
+Some labels see their figures collapse, their products no longer make people dream.
+The customer, much less loyal than before, flits from one brand to another according to the ephemeral hype of each.

 Is it too late to save luxury?

 Raf Simons (Dior), Alessandro Sartori (Berluti), Alber Elbaz (Lanvin), Massimiliano Giornetti (S. Ferragamo), Stefano Pilatti (Zegna), Brendan Mullane (Brioni)...
-All this in less than a year and I What is happening is a slaughter.
+All this in less than a year and so on, it's a slaughter.

-To summarize this first part, we could ultimately say that everyone is a little lost.
-The consumer is force-fed by advertisements which brands use like a syringe to inject them with an artificial need for novelty.
+To sum up this first part, we could finally say that everyone is a little lost.
+The consumer is stuffed with advertisements that brands use like a syringe to inject an artificial need for novelty.

-Fast fashion is so successful financially that luxury brands and groups have let themselves be fooled, entering into a race for quantity that is absolutely contradictory to the very definition of luxury.
+Fast fashion is so financially successful that luxury brands and groups have been fooled, entering into a race for quantity that is absolutely contradictory to the very definition of luxury.
 Until the implosion...

-Towards a marked split between fast fashion model and sustainable fashion
+Towards a marked split between fast fashion and sustainable fashion

-Faced with undeniable excitement in the fashion and luxury industry, several types of response have emerged.
-The Americans are trying to introduce a new model to the luxury industry while, on the other hand, small consumer brands are shaking up consumption patterns that we thought were immutable.
+Faced with an undeniable feverishness in the fashion and luxury industry, several types of response have emerged.
+The Americans are trying to give the luxury industry a new model while, on the other hand, small mass-market brands are shaking up the consumption patterns that were thought to be immutable.

 A controversial concept: see now, buy now

-I mentioned above different approaches to luxury, opposing a “modern” vision based on communications and the brand universe to another more conservative one, focusing heavily on “real” luxury, that of a well-made product.
+I mentioned above different approaches to luxury, opposing a "modern" vision based on communication and the brand universe to another more conservative one, focusing heavily on "real" luxury, that of a well-made product.

 yeezy season one

-Transforming a total charade bordering on plagiarism into a “genius collection” thanks to money and marketing: a very American concept (but not only).
+Transforming a total masquerade bordering on plagiarism into a "genius collection" thanks to money and marketing: a very American concept (but not only).

-It's no surprise that the Council of Fashion Designers of America (CFDA) is seeking to generalize a whole new economic and event model: see now, buy now .
-The concept is simple: the fashion show takes place and, immediately afterwards, the collection is available for sale .
-It is in fact a matter of flirting with the great media exposure that the fashion show offers, by generating purchases immediately afterward.
+It's no wonder that the Council of Fashion Designers of America (CFDA) is looking to generalize a whole new economic and event model: see now, buy now.
+The concept is simple: the show takes place and, immediately after, the collection is available for sale .
+It is actually about flirting with the very large media exposure that the show offers, by generating purchases immediately afterwards.

-Traditionally, the "show" as they say takes place around 6 months before the collection arrives in stores, time to allow buyers, journalists and the brand (manufacturing, etc.) to do their jobs.
-With this system, the presentation takes place at the start of the season for complete synchronization with the cast.
+Traditionally, the "show" as they say takes place about 6 months before the collection arrives in stores, the time to allow buyers, journalists and the brand (manufacturing...) to do their jobs.
+With this system, the presentation takes place at the beginning of the season for a complete synchronization with the distribution.

-The Grands Magasins (Louvre Matengo, ideal setting for the book “Au Bonheur des Dames” by Zola), the sites and other multi-brand boutiques placed orders after the fashion shows.
+Department stores (Louvre Matengo, the ideal setting for Zola's book "Au bonheur des Dames"), websites and other multi-brand boutiques placed orders after the fashion shows.

 Versus Versace (the brand's second line) was one of the very first to offer a collection for sale online a few minutes after the show, but the real trigger was British.
-Burberry announced at the start of the year that it would only do two fashion shows per year (men's and women's), each comprising summer and winter, which will be available for sale the next day in their stores.
-Everyone got excited, Tom Ford followed and the CFDA now proposes to make “see now, buy now” a model for everyone.
+Burberry announced at the beginning of the year that it would only do two shows per year (men's and women's), each with summer and winter collections, which would be available for sale the next day in their stores.
+Everyone got excited, Tom Ford followed and the CFDA is now proposing to make "see now, buy now" a model for everyone.

 see now buy now

-From the live video of the show, Burberry offers you the opportunity to purchase the looks presented in one click.
+From the live video of the fashion show, Burberry offers one-click purchases of the looks presented.

 Except that in Europe, we don't hear it that way.
-Ralph Toledano, president of the Chambre Syndicale de la Couture, immediately refused to allow such a model to be imposed in France, joined by his Italian counterparts .
-Only Gucci has announced the merger of the men's and women's shows, without accepting direct sales.
+Ralph Toledano, president of the Chambre Syndicale de la Couture, immediately refused to let such a model be imposed in France, joined by his Italian counterparts .
+Only Gucci announced the merger of the men's and women's shows, without however accepting direct sales.
 This is where the split is perhaps most visible.

-In Paris in particular, you can attend fashion shows that are quite
+In Paris in particular, you can see some pretty impressive parades.

-In Paris in particular, you can attend fairly "confidential" fashion shows, those of young designers for whom "see now, buy now" has no meaning.
-Here, the Mihara Yasuhiro fashion show from last January.
+In Paris in particular, you can attend some rather "confidential" fashion shows, those of young designers for whom "see now, buy now" has no meaning.
+Here, the Mihara Yasuhiro fashion show last January.

-The “creative” or artisanal brands found mainly in Europe have much longer manufacturing processes than the Americans; this is a reality that customers understand perfectly.
-Waiting is even a way of maintaining desire, and has been for more than a century when Haute Couture appeared.
+The "creative" or craft brands that are mostly found in Europe have much longer manufacturing processes than the Americans; this is a reality that customers understand perfectly.
+Waiting is even a way to maintain desire, and this has been the case for over a century since Haute Couture appeared.

-Likewise, small emerging brands registered at fashion weeks do not have the size or financial stability necessary to take the risk of producing before presenting their collections.
-Consequently, what was supposed to be a revolutionary new model could ultimately be nothing more than a sword definitively splitting two visions of luxury.
+Similarly, small emerging brands registered at fashion weeks do not have the financial scale or stability to take the risk of producing before presenting their collections.
+Consequently, what was supposed to be a revolutionary new model could ultimately be nothing more than a sword that definitively splits two visions of luxury.

 paris men's fashion week parade

-Some French brands offer creative and qualitative fashion, which takes time to manufacture.
+Some French brands offer creative and high-quality fashion, which takes time to produce.

-However, the basic problem has not been resolved.
-Dior and Vuitton continue to squeeze the “artistic” teams like lemons in order to force them to produce more collections, more bags, more quantity and novelty: fast fashion is indeed part of their DNA.
-But the resounding departures of great creators are worrying because, without artistic stability, these Houses are nothing.
+However, the underlying problem has not been resolved.
+Dior and Vuitton continue to squeeze the "artistic" teams like lemons in order to force them to produce more collections, more bags, more quantity and newness: fast fashion is indeed part of their DNA.
+But the resounding departures of the great designers are worrying because, without artistic stability, these Houses are nothing.

-In the era of family houses, the founder managed, manufactured and created his products at his own pace.
+In the days of family businesses, the founder managed, manufactured and created his products at his own pace.

 At the time of the Family Houses, the founder managed, manufactured and created his products at his own pace.

-The Houses that have been able to resist and remain faithful to a demanding vision of luxury have, I believe, a lot to gain in the years to come : when brands are definitively trivialized as is dangerously the case for Prada (among others), the Customers looking for exceptional goods will naturally turn to honest luxury houses.
+The Houses that have been able to resist and remain faithful to a demanding vision of luxury have, I believe, much to gain in the years to come : when brands are definitively trivialized as is dangerously the case for Prada (among others), customers looking for exception will naturally turn to honest luxury houses.

-If at the top of the price pyramid tempers are heating up and the houses of cards are starting to wobble, we are seeing a new trend of young brands coming to shake up the situation...
+If at the top of the price pyramid tempers are flaring and the houses of cards are beginning to totter, we are seeing a new wave of young brands coming to shake things up...

 New brands focusing on quality: the emergence of a parallel fashion

-While the supply of major global brands continues to grow, even if it means some are suffocating with their own volumes, no one can miss what is happening, particularly in France, on the textile market.
+While the offer of the major global brands continues to grow, to the point that some are suffocating with their own volumes, no one can ignore what is happening in France in particular on the textile market.

 I am of course talking about the emergence of a new - almost alternative - range of young brands with a strong identity.
-What sets them apart from others is this desire to offer fashion focusing on quality rather than quantity , and to distance themselves somewhat from "trends".
+What sets them apart from the others is this desire to offer fashion that focuses on quality rather than quantity , and to extract themselves a little from "trends".

 The exception

-L'Exception is a fairly pioneering e-shop in its selection of (often) young, qualitative and innovative brands.
+L'Exception is a fairly pioneering e-shop in its selection of (often) young, high-quality and innovative brands.

-At the center of this approach, there is a certain conception of sustainability, since beyond more personal styles, less imbued with what others do, these brands rely on quality BUT affordable manufacturing.
-Less advertising, online sales without intermediaries, lower margins: everyone has their own strategy to avoid inflating prices with unnecessary items .
+At the heart of this approach, there is a certain conception of sustainability, since beyond more personal styles, less imbued with what others do, these brands are betting on quality BUT affordable manufacturing.
+Less advertising, online sales without intermediaries, lower margins: each has its strategy to avoid inflating prices with the superfluous .

-The most interesting thing about this approach is that if it could be observed out of the corner of the eye with a certain condescension on the part of the "all-powerful" mainstream brands, their impact is today much greater than expected .
+The most interesting thing about this approach is that while it may have been observed out of the corner of the eye with a certain condescension on the part of the "all-powerful" mainstream brands, their impact is today much greater than expected.

-How could selvedge, until recently ultra confidential, have found its way into Zara's offering very recently?
-Why are some big brands suddenly starting to favor “basic” lines favoring 100% natural materials?
-What could have pushed these major brands to invest in new eco-responsible productions (or at least sold as such)?
+How did selvedge, which was ultra-confidential until recently, end up very recently in Zara's offering?
+Why are some major brands suddenly starting to favor "basic" lines that favor 100% natural materials?
+What could have pushed these major brands to invest in new eco-responsible productions (or at least, sold as such)?

-Above all, I think that these young brands, in addition to their own conception of fashion, have been able to capture the need for an offer that makes sense , which was barely perceptible until recently.
-To be clearer, I think that we are faced with a very interesting situation in which the timing was perfect : on the one hand, some took the risk of offering alternative products in terms of quality to what the we find them almost everywhere, on the other we had a consumer who was a little stuffed, tired, but also a little “stuck” by the mainstream offer.
+I think above all that these young brands, in addition to their own conception of fashion, have been able to capture the need for an offer that makes sense , barely perceptible a short while ago.
+To be clearer, I think we are facing a very interesting situation in which the timing was perfect : on the one hand, some took the risk of offering alternative products in terms of quality to what we find almost everywhere, on the other hand we had a consumer who was a little fed up, tired, but also a little "stuck" by the mainstream offer.

-Editions Mr aka Melinda Gloss has largely influenced this trend of qualitative brands focused on noble materials.
+Editions Mr aka Melinda Gloss has largely influenced this trend of quality brands focused on noble materials.

-Editions Mr aka Melinda Gloss has largely influenced this trend of qualitative brands focused on noble materials.
+Editions Mr aka Melinda Gloss has largely influenced this trend of quality brands focused on noble materials.

-Of course, some brands have not managed to find a loyal clientele, but it is not an exaggeration to note the existence of a new fashion eco-system in France .
-Even if the entire market is not completely turned upside down, we can clearly see that an underlying trend is taking hold, embodying a new demand for quality, sustainability and transparency.
+Of course, some brands have failed to find a loyal customer base, but it is no exaggeration to note the existence of a new fashion ecosystem in France .
+Even if the entire market has not been completely turned upside down, we can clearly see that an underlying trend is taking hold, embodying a new demand for quality, sustainability and transparency.

 LEAVE US A COMMENT Style questions, personal points of view, good tips to share?
 We validate your comment and respond to you within a few hours